stepbrobd/cv/main.typ

 - Operator of AS10779, #link("https://rdap.arin.net/registry/ip/23.161.104.0")[`23.161.104.0/24`] and #link(
     "https://rdap.arin.net/registry/ip/2620:be:a000::",
   )[`2620:BE:A000::/48`] (under ARIN).
-- Experimental research network, tunneled peering with WireGuard served with NixOS.
+- Research network, tunneled peering with VxLAN and/or WireGuard on NixOS.
 ]

 #project(